donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 As we can see, both graphs are almost identical, and tell the same story: sales are at their highest in the beginning of the year, peak in April, and were on a downward trend into the next year.

-For full data output, see [sheet 09](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=467741207).
+&rarr; For full data output, see [sheet 09](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=467741207).

 ### 10. What are the most expensive bottles?
 Which stores sell bottles priced over $2000?